A friendly visiting program that pairs older adults and volunteers for weekly visits by phone, video conference, or in-person

 Spaying or neutering a cat or dog is important to reducing the number of animals on the street and can benefit your pet’s health.
 There are low-cost spay and neutering solutions in southern Arizona that will help to ensure your pet is healthy throughout the process.

-These organizations and companies will help to safely remove wildlife from your property without killing or harming the animal.
+Wildlife rescue companies will help safely remove wildlife from your property without killing or harming the animal.
+Pest control companies will remove or prevent insect infestations in your home.

 Getting older, like any stage of life, present new and challenging issues and adjustments you may have to make.
 These life changes can be challenging.
 A geriatric psychiatrists specialize in the psychiatry of aging and will be able to work with you to age well.